SebastianPost96/ngx-simple-signal/projects/ngx-simple-signal/README.md

 }
 ```

-Due to this special syntax, simple signals can be used as a model in template-driven forms.
+Due to this special syntax, Simple Signals can be used as a model in template-driven forms.

 ```html
 <input [(ngModel)]="myNumber" />